simeonpashley/simeonpashley.github.io/_posts/articles/2015-01-29-improve-pitch-part-2-2.md

 ---
 title: How To Improve Your Video Game Pitch - Part 2
 date: 2010-06-29 07:26:58
 tags: ["business", "conference", "pitch"]

-type: post
- 2

-description: In Part 2 of the series we talk about Funding, Presentations, Speaking and include some useful Further Reading
 ---

 Recently I wrote an introduction to [How To Improve Your Pitch](/2010/06/improve-pitch.html) for  your game and I thought it worth writing a little bit more ahead of E3 Expo 2010.
 I'll follow on with a little more detail today.

 I covered the basics yesterday but I've been thinking about this quite a lot today and I wanted to share some more things that will hopefully prove useful.